Ocean Literacy Education and Outreach

 The goal of the 2018 Our Coast Film Series was to start a larger discussion within our community through a cascading film series that began with the Puget Sound, incorporated the importance of freshwater ecosystem balance, and culminated with a wider look at the health of today's Oceans.
 The events were held at local higher education campuses as well as public school districts to encourage participants of all ages.
 The goal was to create awareness while also offering a call to action with a simple and straightforward way for citizens to learn about and engage in local projects.

-Introduction of the MyCoast app, launched in 2016, created a clear call to action for the audience to participate in local projects after the films.
+Introduction of the MyCoast app, launched in 2016, created a clear call to action for the audience to participate in local projects after viewing the films.
 The app facilitates awareness of Snohomish County projects that currently address issues affecting all of us, further emphasizing connection and sense of place to participants.

-The educational film is provided in DVD format with included USB drive containing corresponding curriculum which meets the Next Generation Science Standards.
+The educational film is provided for free in DVD format with an included USB drive containing corresponding curriculum which meets the Next Generation Science Standards.
 If your school is interested please contact MRC staff for more details.